idaholab/moose/modules/heat_transfer/doc/content/source/physics/HeatConductionFV.md

 # HeatConductionFV

-This [Physics](syntax/Physics/index.md) object implements the heat conduction equation over a volumetric domain using a face-centered finite volume discretization.
+This [Physics](syntax/Physics/index.md) object implements the heat conduction equation over a volumetric domain using a cell-centered finite volume discretization.

 It creates the kernels for each term of the equation: